 We work with a range of organizations that undertake neighborhood-based and population-based projects, programs and initiatives that improve the quality of life in the city and allow lower income households and those with special needs to live and thrive in the District of Columbia.
 In concert with our nonprofit partners, we use our products and services to:

-- Improve access to and increase the availability of resources and opportunities for healthy living (e.g. wellness, arts, recreation, healthcare, green, food and nutrition, youth and senior services, etc.)
+- Improve access to and increase the availability of resources and opportunities for healthy living (e.g. wellness, arts, recreation, healthcare, sustainability, food and nutrition, youth and senior services, etc.)

 - Increase the availability of affordable housing